pothos/arduino-n64-controller-library/README.md

 # Arduino N64 Controller Library

-Based on the work in http://www.instructables.com/id/Use-an-Arduino-with-an-N64-controller/ here comes a comfortable library for usage with e.g. Arduino Uno.
-For NES there is already http://code.google.com/p/nespad/ .
-This library uses inline assembly and controllers can be attached to PIN 0 up to 13.
+Based on the work in [this guide for using Nintendo controllers with Arduinos](http://www.instructables.com/id/Use-an-Arduino-with-an-N64-controller/) here comes a comfortable library for usage with, e.g., Arduino Uno and similar CPUs.
+For NES there is already [nespad](http://code.google.com/p/nespad/).
+This library uses inline assembly.
+Controllers can be attached to PIN 0 up to 13.
 But be aware that it's not written in best way possible.
-Place the folder N64Controller into your folder 'libraries'.
+To use it, search for N64 in the Library Manager.
+Otherwise place the folder N64Controller into your `libraries` folder or download and import it as ZIP.

-I used it in combination with TVout ( http://code.google.com/p/arduino-tvout/ ) and EEPROM ( http://arduino.cc/playground/Code/EEPROMWriteAnything ) for highscore I modified an existing Tetris port which itself uses Simple Tetris Clone under MIT license to be using this library here and the result is quite nice: http://pothos.blogsport.eu/files/2012/03/N64Tetris.zip
+I used it in combination with [TVout](http://code.google.com/p/arduino-tvout/) and [EEPROM](http://arduino.cc/playground/Code/EEPROMWriteAnything) for highscore saving when I modified an existing Tetris port.
+The port used a Simple Tetris Clone under MIT license and if you want you can see the result here which is quite nice: [N64Tetris](http://pothos.blogsport.eu/files/2012/03/N64Tetris.zip).

 ## Example code for library usage